CW-Jesse/valheim-betternetworking/CW_Jesse.BetterNetworking/README.md

-Please close the game through the in-game menu instead of using Alt+F4 until Better Networking 2.1.4.

 Now compatible with Mistlands!

 This mod **greatly improves multiplayer performance.** If you find this mod works as advertised, please endorse it!